-If you tend to get air sick, bring appropriate pills and take them with plenty of water.
+If you tend to get air sick, bring appropriate pills.
 Wash your hands as often as possible, especially before and after handling food and using bathrooms.
-There are several take-along items you can use at any time, such as little bottles of alcohol-based hand cleaner and wet, sanitized towelets.
+There are several take-along cleaning items, such as little bottles of alcohol-based hand cleaner and wet, sanitized towelets.

 On many Asian city streets, and in air and train travel from that part of the world, people wear medical face masks.
 They filter out germs and other air impurities.
-That hasn't quite caught on in the U.S., but for travelers in crowded airplanes, trains and buses during months when colds and the flu are most prevalent, it may be a good idea.
+That hasn't quite caught on in the U.S., but for travelers in crowded airplanes, trains and buses during months when colds and the flu are most prevalent, it's a good idea.
 Fellow passengers may sneer at you, but that's easier to take than when they sneeze at you.